AndyHuntYork/AudioKit-Course-Materials/README.md

 4) AudioFileReverb --- extending the previous example, we will apply reverb to our audio sample.
 We'll also demonstrate how to chain audio effects together.

+5) ReverbUI --- an app that demonstrates a more complicated UI controlled set-up, as well as providing an introduction to some basic Object-Oriented programming concepts.

+6) Mixer --- an app that demonstrates how to mix audio files together using `AKMixer`